puneetzaroo/quad-swarm-rl/README.md

   organization={IEEE}
 }
 ```
+### HyperPPO: A scalable method for finding small policies for robotic control
+ICRA 2024

-### Single drone: a method to find the smallest control policy for deployment.
-Train once, get tons of models with different size by using HyperNetworks.
-(ICRA 2024)
+A method to find the smallest control policy for deployment: train once, get tons of models with different size by using HyperNetworks.
 ```
 @inproceedings{hegde2024hyperppo,
   title={Hyperppo: A scalable method for finding small policies for robotic control},